Beegie01/TransApp/README.md

 # TRANSAPP (CLI & GUI) - An application for multifaceted business transactions

 This is an application for entering records of daily business operations.
-Users can only use the app after company/user account(s) creation Through user authentication, records are better organized per company
+Users can only use the app after company/user account(s) creation.
+Through USER AUTHENTICATION, records are organized per company.
+Thus, TransApp can be used to manage business records of multiple company accounts.

 The app consists of 5 main sections (menus):
 a.
 INVENTORY - for products records